dkofma60/working_papers-essays/index.md

 Independent research in monetary economics, inflation, banking, and macroeconomics.

-## Reconsidering Money and Inflation: Groundwork for an Alternative Macro Basis
+## Reconsidering Money and Inflation Groundwork for an Alternative Macro Basis

 [Read the paper (PDF)](Reconsidering Money and Inflation: Groundwork for an Alternative Macro Basis.pdf)